friedger/clarity-stacking-pools/README.md

 This contract will lock STX for 1 cycle only.
 Users can revoke pool membership at any time and their STX will unlock automatically 1 day after the end of the current cycle.

-This contract can be adapted for rewards in BTC similar to pox-pools-1-cycle.
+This contract can be adapted for users to provide a btc address similar to pox-pools-1-cycle.

 Users can increase the delegated amount of STX for the next cycle at any time before the start of the next cycle.